Trxy/TRX/README.md

 ![Tricks](https://trxy.github.io/TRX/tricks.gif)

-Have a look at [Tricks](https://github.com/Trxy/Tricks), the example app for use cases
+Have a look at [Tricks](https://github.com/Trxy/Tricks) the example app.

 ## Using TRX